 Tłı̨chǫ Diabetes Research Project:

-This research focuses on the creation of an evidence-based plan for a comprehensive diabetes program tailored to meet the needs of each Tłı̨chǫ community as well as building a foundation of knowledge about diabetes self-care, prevention and treatment with Community Health Workers and any other community members who may choose to participate.
-Separate but related to this process is the development of a curriculum to train two people from each community to become certified community diabetes educators (CDEs).
-It will be the responsibility of these people to implement community-based programs and interventions that will arise from the survey.
-The curriculum will be designed to meet national standards while fitting into a Tłı̨chǫ community wellness framework.
+This graduate student research project created an evidence-based plan for a comprehensive diabetes program tailored to meet the needs of each Tłı̨chǫ community as well as a foundation of knowledge about diabetes self-care, prevention and treatment with Community Health Workers and other community members.
+This process also included the development of a curriculum to train two people from each community to become certified community diabetes educators (CDEs).
+The curriculum was designed to meet national standards while fitting into a Tłı̨chǫ community wellness framework.

-This program includes several phases including: 1) Develop a survey that gathers relevant information in a culturally appropriate manner 2) Train teams of community-based researchers (CBRs) in general knowledge about diabetes and in survey methods 3) Conduct the survey in all 4 Tłı̨chǫ communities 4) Data entry training and input; Validation, Analysis 5) Based on the data analysis, develop an action plan with HWAC, CART, and CBRs
+This program included several phases including: 1) Develop a survey that gathers relevant information in a culturally appropriate manner 2) Train teams of community-based researchers (CBRs) in general knowledge about diabetes and in survey methods 3) Conduct the survey in all 4 Tłı̨chǫ communities 4) Data entry training and input; Validation, Analysis 5) Based on the data analysis, develop an action plan with HWAC, CART, and CBRs.